blefebvre/implementationdetails.dev/_posts/2018-12-05-sync-react-native-sqlite-db-with-dropbox.markdown

 The `upload` code can be broken down into 2 distinct operations.
 First, the connection to the DB is closed and a [copy of the database file](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/sync/dropbox/DropboxDatabaseSync.ts#L46) is made, from `FILE_NAME` to `BACKUP_FILE_NAME` (defined in src/database/[Constants.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/database/Constants.ts#L6)).
 I use the [react-native-fs](https://www.npmjs.com/package/react-native-fs) package to efficiently handle deleting the previous backup file and creating the new copy.
 Once complete the database is reopened and the `upload()` function's Promise is resolved.

 _Why is the Promise resolved already?
 The upload hasn't even begun yet!_ Sticking with the offline first approach, I need to avoid blocking the UI while waiting for an upload to complete.
 Since mobile networks can be unreliable -- for example, reporting connectivity but not supporting enough bandwidth to actually do anything -- I took the approach that the upload should happen in the background.
-With this approach we simply do the minimum amount of work necessary while the database is closed (the copy operation), and then kick off the upload after the fact.
+With this approach I do the minimum amount of work necessary while the database is closed (the copy operation), and then kick off the upload after the fact.

-The 2nd piece of the puzzle is the actual upload.
-In order to support efficient binary file upload I have incorporated the [rn-fetch-blob](https://www.npmjs.com/package/rn-fetch-blob) package, which avoids the Base64 bridging typically needed for file access in React Native.
+The 2nd part of the upload is the actual file upload.
+In order to support efficient binary file transfers I have incorporated the [rn-fetch-blob](https://www.npmjs.com/package/rn-fetch-blob) package, which avoids the Base64 bridging typically needed for file access in React Native.
 I found this the best way to actually upload content to Dropbox, after a number of failed attempts of uploading without it (related [issue](https://github.com/facebook/react-native/issues/14445) and [post](https://www.dropboxforum.com/t5/API-Support-Feedback/The-Dropbox-API-V2-not-compatible-with-React-Native/td-p/226203) on the subject).

 The key piece of this operation is the call to `RNFetchBlob.fetch()` in the [uploadDBToDropbox()](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/sync/dropbox/DropboxDatabaseSync.ts#L381) function: